VLA-4: Function

 The integrin VLA-4 is expressed on the cell surfaces of stem cells, progenitor cells, T and B cells, monocytes, natural killer cells, eosinophils, but not neutrophils.
 It functions to promote an inflammatory response by the immune system by assisting in the movement of leukocytes to tissue that requires inflammation.
 It is a key player in cell adhesion.

 However, VLA-4 does not adhere to its appropriate ligands until the leukocytes are activated by chemotactic agents or other stimuli (often produced by the endothelium or other cells at the site of injury).
 VLA-4's primary ligands include VCAM-1 and fibronectin.
 One activating chemokine is SDF-1.
 Following SDF-1 binding, the integrin undergoes a conformational change of the alpha and beta domains that is necessary to confer high binding affinity for the endothelial adhesion molecules.
 This change is achieved by talin or kindlin interacting with the parts of VLA-4 on the inside of the cell's surface.

+In addition to its role in leukocyte adhesion, VLA-4 has also been implicated in tumor cell biology.
+In B16 melanoma cells, VLA-4–mediated homotypic aggregation has been reported to promote homotypic cell–cell interactions and to inhibit early steps of metastasis, such as intravasation.
+VLA-4–mediated interactions under shear flow have also been reported to support rolling and rapid arrest of melanoma cells on VCAM-1.

 The expression of VLA-4 in the plasma membrane is regulated by different growth factors or chemokines depending on the cell type.
 In T cells, IL-4 down-regulates the expression of VLA-4.
 In CD34 positive cells, IL-3 and SCF cause up-regulation, and G-CSF causes down-regulation (stem cells are CD34 positive cells).